Flying Saucer Daffy: Production notes

 Over the course of their careers at Columbia Pictures, the Stooges would very occasionally be cast as separate characters.
-This course of action always worked against the team, as author Jon Solomon contends: "When the writing divides them, they lose their comic dynamic."
+Author Jon Solomon contends that this course of action worked against the team: "When the writing divides them, they lose their comic dynamic."
 In addition to this split occurring in Flying Saucer Daffy, the trio also played separate characters in Woman Haters, He Cooked His Goose (and its remake Triple Crossed), Gypped in the Penthouse, Cuckoo on a Choo Choo and Sweet and Hot, as well as the feature film Rockin' in the Rockies.

 End of an era

 Though Flying Saucer Daffy was not the last short subject released by the Stooges (that honor goes to Sappy Bull Fighters), it was the last one produced.
 Filming took place on December 19–20, 1957.
 Several hours after filming wrapped, the two-reel-comedy unit shut down and the Stooges were unceremoniously fired from Columbia Pictures after 24 years.
 Joan Howard Maurer, daughter of Moe Howard, wrote the following in 1982: